codex-academy/codeX_Feb2015Intro/lets_code.md

 **Now add these:**
 * Add support to run multiple tests - add a block for each test to the tdd.html screen
 * Display which test passed or failed
-* If a test fails display the error / exception on the screen
+* If a test fails display the error / exception on the screen in the block for the test
-* Display how many tests passed or failed.
+* Display how many tests passed or failed

 **Now head over to**